ChrisEssery/group-project/Portfolio/System_Implementation.md

 ### Details of Implementation

-## Authentication (Shouldn't this be changed to 'Additional elements and components'?, here extra elements could be explained such as Chris' Jitsy video feed etc.)
+## Additional elements and components

 We will now cover our approach to authentication.